DallasMorningNews/chartwerk-editor/docs/chartwerk-api.md

 # Chartwerk's API

-The Chartwerk API is a complete JSON representation of every chart  Chartwerk makes, from the raw data a user pastes into the editor to the individual options she chooses for things like colors and text labels to the template code that parses those options to create the chart.
+The Chartwerk API is a complete JSON representation of every chart  Chartwerk makes, from the raw data a user pastes into the Editor to the individual options she chooses for things like colors and text labels to the template code that parses those options to create the chart.

-The entire UI state in the editor is also represented in the API's JSON, making charts extremely portable.
+The entire UI state in the Editor is also represented in the API's JSON, making charts extremely portable.

-In the editor, the API is accessed via the `chartwerk` global object.
+In the Editor, the API is accessed via the `chartwerk` global object.
 When you write template code, you'll get chart data and options through that object.
 For example:

 ```javascript
 var myChartData = chartwerk.data;